Pope Benedict XVI: Pope emeritus: 2013–2022

 In June 2017, Benedict received newly created cardinals in his chapel and spoke with each of them in their native language.
 In July 2017, he sent a message through his private secretary for the funeral of Cardinal Joachim Meisner, who had suddenly died while on vacation in Germany.

 In November 2017, images emerged on the Facebook page of the Bishop of Passau, Stefan Oster, of Benedict with a black eye; the bishop and author Peter Seewald visited the former pope on 26 October since the pair were presenting Benedict with the new book Benedict XVI – The German Pope which the Passau diocese created.
 The former pope suffered the hematoma earlier after having slipped.

 Benedict was portrayed by Anthony Hopkins in the biographical film The Two Popes, which came out in 2019.
 In late 2019, Benedict collaborated on a book expressing that the Catholic Church must maintain its discipline of clerical celibacy, in light of ongoing debate on the issue, though later requested his name to be removed from the book as co-author.

 In June 2020, Benedict visited his dying brother Georg in Germany for the last time.
 Georg died on 1 July, aged 96.

 On 3 August 2020, Benedict's aides disclosed that he had an inflammation of the trigeminal nerve.
 On 2 December of the same year, Maltese cardinal Mario Grech announced to Vatican News that Benedict had difficulty speaking and that he had told the new cardinals after the consistory that "the Lord has taken away my speech in order to let me appreciate silence".

 Benedict became the longest-lived pope whose age can be verified on 4 September 2020, at 93 years, 141 days, surpassing the age of Pope Leo XIII.
-There are two popes who are claimed to have lived longer than Benedict: Pope St Agatho (574–681), who died aged 107; and Pope Gregory IX (1145–1241), who died aged 96.
+There are two popes who are claimed to have lived longer than Benedict: Pope Saint Agatho (574–681), who died aged 107; and Pope Gregory IX (1145–1241), who died aged 96.
 However, although there is some contemporary documentation attesting to their ages, there is not sufficient evidence for them to be verified with complete certainty.

 In January 2021, Benedict and Francis each received doses of a COVID-19 vaccine.
-On 29 June 2021, the pope emeritus celebrated his platinum jubilee (70th anniversary) as a priest.
+On 29 June 2021, the pope emeritus celebrated his platinum jubilee or 70th anniversary as a priest.

 Following the consistory of 27 August 2022, Francis and the newly created cardinals paid a brief visit to Benedict at Mater Ecclesiae Monastery.